Wed 02 / 01 / 19

 We offer free places on our "Understand Health Improvement in the Workplace" training course and it is accredited by the Royal Society of Public Health.
 The course has been created to support local orgainsations to improve the health and wellbeing of their staff.
 It will do this by helping attendees identify how people fall into unhealthy practices, the personal and social consequences of these behaviours and how to improve the health of others at work by providing help and support through workplace health campaigns.

-This training will next take place between 9:15 am- 4:30 pm on Tuesday 29th January and Friday 1st February in a central Brighton location.
+This training will next take place between 9:30 am- 4:30 pm on Friday 24th and Friday 31st January 2020 in a central Brighton & Hove location.

 NHS Health Checks for staff